mhwlng/kiosk-server/README.md

 In this situation, scrolling the chromium browser with your finger does not work.
 (It acts like a mouse, so you must drag on the scrollbar with your finger, to scroll.)

-I switched to the wayland + wayfire combination:
+So, I switched to the wayland + wayfire combination:

 ```
 sudo raspi-config